 When Should a Baby be Sitting – What is the Right Age?

-When you saw that your baby can hold his head up by his own and trying to sit of bed or chair without any support.
+When you see that your baby can hold his head up by his own and trying to sit of bed or chair without any support.
 Babies start putting their head up when they are 3 or 4 months old but the right age of sitting up would be around 7 to 8 months, may vary as per your baby.

 Please don’t force your baby to sit until he or she does it by themselves.
 Babies are born with many intelligent powers.
-They can easily grow and reach their all milestone on time.
+They can easily grow and reach their milestone on time.
 There is no need to worry or start.